Abizern/hblog/posts/2015-10-10-easy-json-formatting.markdown

 I'm linking to this so there isn't a constantly repeating animation while you read this.

-Of coures, if you are using Emacs, you don't want to be grabbing the mouse to get to the action, here's a lisp function I use to format JSON in place:
+Of course, if you are using Emacs, you don't want to be grabbing the mouse to get to the action, here's a lisp function I use to format JSON in place:

 ```commonlisp